Musk thistle is an invasive species.

 How to identify musk thistle

-- Biennial herbaceous plant, between one to seven feet tall.
+- Musk thistle (Carduus nutans) is a biennial herbaceous plant, between one to seven feet tall.

 - Musk thistle (also known as nodding thistle) overwinters in the rosette stage, four to eighteen inches wide.